hsigeman/findZX/README.md

 *mamba=0.15.3* installs mamba

-If this installation option is used, add the flag **"--use-conda"** when launching findZX.
-All needed software will then be automatically downloaded and installed into separate conda environments for different parts of the pipeline (thus minimizing the risks of conflicts between software).
+When launching findZX for the first time (using the flag **"--use-conda"**), all needed software will be donwloaded and installed into separate conda environments for different parts of the pipeline (thus minimizing the risks of conflicts between software).

 Then activate the environment:

-    conda activate snakemake_basic
+    conda activate findZX

-#### Option 2: Install all software dependencies into a single conda environment

-The provided conda environment file (environment.yml) can also be used to install all needed software directly:

-    conda env create -f environment.yml # This will create a conda environment called findZX conda activate findZX # Activate the conda environment

-If this option is used, omit **"--use-conda"** when launching findZX.

 ***